 Membership and Geographical Coverage

-As to type of cooperative, majority (59%) are multi-purpose cooperatives, 38% are savings and credit cooperatives, while the rest are classified as service cooperatives.
+As to type of cooperatives, majority (64%) are multi-purpose cooperatives, 26% are savings and credit cooperatives, while the rest are classified as service cooperatives.
 They are distributed in all the regions in Mindanao.

 MASS SPECC’s services to its affiliate cooperatives have evolved over the years (Table 1).
 Right now, it has a Central Fund, which pools surplus funds of co-operatives for on-lending to cooperatives with financing needs.
 It has an Information & Communication Technology unit that provides software solutions and ATM services, a Consultancy unit that provides technical support and advice, and a Research & Development unit.
 Its Education and Training services are managed by the Institute of Cooperative Studies (ICS), which is still an integral unit of the federation.